Our Students

 How will I be supported through this transition?

-You will be contacted by a Navigation Coach to answer your questions and to connect you with University resources, including support staff and academic and financial advisers.
-You will also receive information about how and where to reach out for assistance when you need it.
-Your support team will help you create individual academic, financial and graduation plans; guide you through available support options; and assist in reaching your educational objectives.
-Please watch your Penn State inbox closely in the days following the board of trustees vote for additional important information.
+Navigation coaches have begun reaching out to students at campuses slated for closure to answer questions and to connect students with University resources, including support staff and academic and financial advisers.
+Students also will receive information about how and where to reach out for assistance when they need it.
+Each student’s support team will help them create individual academic, financial and graduation plans; guide students through available support options; and assist students in reaching educational objectives.

 Where should I direct academic-related questions?